-Did the membership vote to fire a (large) group of workers?
-I’ve thought that they had too many workers, with the number I’ve seen being around 250.
+Did the membership vote to fire a large group/most of the workers?
+That’s the way it seems.
+I’ve thought that they had too many workers, with the number I’ve seen being around 250+.
 Why would they need that many workers?

 I think workers are hired through word-of-mouth referrals from other workers.
 I once heard a worker say, “Well presumably people work here for a reason.”
 I don’t think that’s the case any longer.
 I think to many workers it’s just a job and they’re not working there for any other reason, compared to the days of the Old City.
 Someone who had read some of my other articles about Rainbow wrote me sometime ago saying she had applied at Rainbow but was never hired and was told about some stack of applications they had.
 She interpreted that to mean: “Don’t expect to be hired as there are hundreds of applications ahead of you.”
 Supposedly.
 As I e-mailed back to her: Regardless of some supposed stack of applications (which probably doesn’t exist), San Francisco is a very transient City.
 So how many people in their supposed (outdated?) stack of applications still even live here.
 I agreed with her.
 It sounded like they had no intention of hiring her when they refer to some stack of applications.
 Because in any job I’ve applied for in my past, their “stack” was 2-3 applications for the position they were hiring for because they’ve narrowed it down to that number of candidates.